-A sheltered housing officer (SHO) is available Monday to Friday, 8am–4pm.
+A housing support officer (HSO) is available Monday to Friday, 8am–4pm.

-A SHO officer will provide support by being your:
+A housing support officer will provide support by being your:

-- visit you as often or as little as is required/requested
+- visit you as often or as little as is required or requested

 - provide you with information and advice about housing options